 Trimming for waves and chop

 Rough water slows down your boat.
-It does this several ways, from slapping the hull backwards when you hit a steep wave to backfilling and fluttering your sails as you get tossed about and pushed from your heading.
+It does this in several ways, from slapping the hull backward when you hit a steep wave to backfilling and fluttering your sails as you get tossed about and pushed from your heading.

 Controlling the Boat